-- a) The Chairman shall be responsible for the operation of the Board of Directors and chair all Board meetings when present.
+- a) The Chairman shall be responsible for the operation of the Board and chair all Board meetings when present.
 The Chairman has certain delegated executive powers.
-The Chairman must comply with the terms of appointment as confirmed by the Council of Governors and with these Standing Orders. - b) The Chairman shall liaise with the Council of Governors over the appointment and re- appointment of Non-Executive Directors and once appointed shall take responsibility either directly or indirectly for their induction, their portfolios of interests and assignments, and their performance which shall be reported to the Council of Governors annually as per the FT Code of Governance.

-c) The Chairman shall work in close harmony with the Chief Executive and shall ensure that key and appropriate issues are discussed by the Board in a timely manner with all the necessary information and advice being made available to the Board to inform the debate and ultimate resolutions.
+The Chairman must comply with the terms of appointment and with these Standing Orders. - The Chairman shall take responsibility either directly or indirectly for the induction, portfolios of interests and assignments of non-executive directors, and their performance. - The Chairman shall work in close harmony with the Chief Executive and shall ensure that key and appropriate issues are discussed by the Board in a timely manner with all the necessary information and advice being made available to the Board to inform the debate and ultimate resolutions.